 Globeflower (Trollius europaeus)

 In 2018 -2019 the Hay Time Rescue project facilitated the propagation of nearly 800 globeflower seedlings from local sustainably sourced seed.
-These were planted out at carefully chosen sites across the AONB, with early signs of growing back successfully this year.
+These were planted out at carefully chosen sites across the National Landscape, with early signs of growing back successfully this year.

 Melancholy thistle (Cirsium heterophyllum)

 Another declining northern uplands species, melancholy thistle, is now only found in some sensitively managed roadside verges, open woodland, stream banks and un-cut corners of hay meadows.
 Growing up to 1.2m high, with its usually solitary, thistle-like flower heads, they are quite distinct in the countryside.
 Its common name is said to derive from historic use to treat 'melancholia', or it could be the drooping heads as it goes over to seed.